Stacey Brown, MA, LMHC, NCC, HS-BCP, CCBT, CART, ACS

 State of Florida Qualified Clinical Supervisor

-Stacey Brown, the owner and Executive Director of Stacey Brown and Associates Counseling and Wellness, is a Licensed Mental Health Counselor with almost 30 years of experience providing assessment and counseling services specializing in individual, couples and family counseling.
+Stacey Brown, the founder and Executive Director of Stacey Brown and Associates Counseling and Wellness, is a Licensed Mental Health Counselor with almost 30 years of experience providing assessment and counseling services specializing in individual, couples and family counseling.
 She opened her private practice in Fort Myers, Florida in 1999 and was a solo practitioner for more than twenty years.
-In September, 2018, Stacey opened a group counseling and wellness practice to offer services to more address needs of the mind, body and spirit.
+In September, 2018, Stacey expanded her practice to become a group counseling and wellness practice to provide more expansive services to address needs of the mind, body and spirit.
+Her personal journey of spiritual awakening, energy work and nutritional healing has complemented her extensive background in science, research and counseling philosophy to better address each individual with an integrative, intuitive health model.

-Stacey specializes in ADHD, anxiety/stress, depression, child and adolescent development, parenting, divorce and changing families, trauma, relationship issues, anger management, life transitions, grief and loss, college aged and young adult issues, and women's issues.
+Stacey specializes in ADHD, anxiety/stress, depression, child and adolescent development, parenting, divorce and changing families, trauma, relationship issues, anger management, life transitions, maternal mental health, parenting, grief and loss, college aged and young adult issues, and women's issues.

 Stacey Brown holds a Bachelor of Science Degree in Family and Child Development from Auburn University and a Master of Arts Degree in Counselor Education from the University of South Florida.
 She has had extensive postgraduate training in childhood behavioral, emotional and academic problems, mental health, domestic violence, women’s issues, and substance abuse.